wopian/kitsu/packages/kitsu/README.md

 [More Examples]

-If you're working with [Kitsu.io]'s API, their [API docs][kitsu.io api docs] lists all available resources with their attributes and relationships
+If you're working with [Kitsu.io]'s API, their [API docs][kitsu.io api docs] lists all available resources with their attributes & relationships

 ## API